aparmendariz/mcf_docs/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 You can personalize various parameters defined in the :py:class:`~optpolicy_functions.OptimalPolicy` class.

+You can use the ``var_effect_vs_0_se`` parameter to specify the name of variables of effects of treatment relative to first treatment.
+Dimension is equal to the number of treatments minus 1.

+To control how many observations are required at minimum in a partition, you can define such number by using ``pt_min_leaf_size``.

+If the number of individuals who receive a specific treatment is constrained, you may specify admissible treatment shares via the keyword argument ``other_max_shares``.
+Note that the information must come as a tuple with as many entries as there are treatments.

-When considering treatment costs, input them via `other_costs_of_treat`.
+When considering treatment costs, input them via ``other_costs_of_treat``.
 When evaluating the reward, the aggregate costs (costs per unit times units) of the policy allocation are subtracted.
 If left as default (None), the program determines a cost vector that imply an optimal reward (policy score minus costs) for each individual, while guaranteeing that the restrictions as specified in ``other_max_shares`` are satisfied.
-This is of course only relevant when ``other_max_shares`` is specified.
+This is only relevant when ``other_max_shares`` is specified.

-Alternatively, if restrictions are present and `other_costs_of_treat` is default, you can specify `other_costs_of_treat_mult`.
+Alternatively, if restrictions are present and `other_costs_of_treat` is left to its default, you can specify `other_costs_of_treat_mult`.
 Admissible values for this parameter are either a scalar greater zero or a tuple with values greater zero.
 The tuple needs as many entries as there are treatments.
 The imputed cost vector is then multiplied by this factor.

 .. list-table::